revodavid/azure-openai-lab/9 Extra Credit.md

 ## Generate Images with Bing Create

-Note, a Microsoft account is required for this section
+> NOTE: A Microsoft account is required for this section

 1. Go to [Bing Create](https://www.bing.com/create) and sign in with your Microsoft account if prompted